Go to Another Vacation

 September 4 - Wind Cave National Park and Mammoth Graveyard

-We needed a break form climbing and from the heat, so we drove out to Hot Springs, South Dakota to visit Wind Cave.
+We needed a break from climbing and from the heat, so we drove out to Hot Springs, South Dakota to visit Wind Cave.
 In the cave it is always cool and comfortable.
 We took a walking tour with the ranger.
 It is important to arrive early in the day to sign up for your prefered tour.
 There is also above ground hiking in the park.

 After the tour, we drove on to Mammoth Graveyard which was one of our favorite stops on this trip.